- Name: Earthquakes, Volcanoes, and Natural Disasters

 I: Catalog Course Description

-Investigates geology of the dynamic earth: natural hazards and catastrophes, and geology of natural resources.
+Investigates geology of the dynamic earth: geologic hazards and catastrophes, and geology of natural resources.
 Includes four laboratory experiences.